 Language functioning of children with prenatal cocaine exposure (PCE) is of particular interest to researchers, clinicians, and educators both because of the relationship of early language skills to cognitive development and due to the relationship of language deficits to later reading skills and subsequent academic and social success.
-While some prospective studies have not found PCE effects on language [3,25], the majority of studies of preschool children with PCE have reported both receptive and expressive language deficits, as well as subtle deficits in specific language domains such as phonology, semantics, syntax, and pragmatics [2,4,12,15,21,27,33,41].
+While some prospective studies have not found PCE effects on language, [4,25,29] the majority of studies of preschool children with PCE have reported both receptive and expressive language deficits, as well as subtle deficits in specific language domains such as phonology, semantics, syntax, and pragmatics.[2,6,15,18,24,31,38,46]

 Language delays of children with PCE in early childhood have been assumed to be related to both biologic risk and postnatal environmental influences.
-Biological risks include a disruption in attentional processing related to prenatal drug exposure [23,36,39,42].
-Environmental risks stem from inadequate stimulation provided by a drug using mother [32,45], insecure child attachment [38], caregiver's verbal abilities [27] and a variety of factors associated with poverty [8]
+Biological risks include a disruption in attentional processing related to prenatal drug exposure.[27,42,45,48] Environmental risks stem from inadequate stimulation provided by a drug using mother, [37,52] insecure child attachment,[44] caregiver's verbal abilities[31] and a variety of factors associated with poverty[10] including exposure to environmental toxins such as lead.
+Several prospective studies of children with PCE have found stable cocaine specific effects on composite receptive, expressive and total language scores, even after control for multiple medical and demographic covariates during early childhood (birth to six years), a time of rapid spoken language acquisition.[2,38]